Jack12816/greppy-docs/README.md

 ## Contributing

+For getting started you need a proper build environment.
+You need to install all necessary node.js [packages](/package.json) and some frontend assets, like [Bootstrap](http://getbootstrap.com/) and [jQuery](http://jquery.com/).
 To setup the documentation build environment just run:

     $ make install

-Build the docs with:
+The build of the documentation will be located in a new created directory named **docs/**.
+All further builds will not clear the first build, they will only extend the build.
+Build the documentation with:

     $ make build

+If you like to clear the build directory, just run:

+    $ make clean

+You can serve the builded documentation with a standalone server which is listening on localhost:9000.
+Start the server with:

+    $ make serve

+You could start a process which watches all files for changes and automatically rebuild the documentation.
+This is great while you working on it.
+Start it with:

+    $ make watch